Symmetry Exploits for Bayesian Cubature Methods: Introduction

 This distribution can be computed in closed form under certain assumptions on the structure of the prior model.
 A sufficient condition is that the stochastic process is Gaussian, which (arguably) does not severely restrict the analyst in terms of what contextual information can be included \cite{Rasmussen2006}.
 In addition, the probabilistic output of the method enables uncertainty quantification for the unknown true value of the integral~\mbox{\cite{Larkin1972,Cockayne2017,Briol2017}}.
 These appealing properties have led to Bayesian cubature methods being used in diverse areas such as from computer graphics \cite{Marques2013}, non-linear filtering \cite{Prueher2017} and applied Bayesian statistics~\cite{Osborne2012}.

 The theoretical aspects of Bayesian cubature methods have now been widely-studied.
 In particular, convergence of the posterior mean point estimator

-as $N \rightarrow \infty$ has been studied in both the well-specified \cite{Bezhaev1991,SommarivaVianello2006,Briol2015,Ehler2018,Briol2017} and mis-specified \cite{Kanagawa2016,Kanagawa2017} regimes, where in the mis-specified case the true integrand $f^\dagger$ need not be a realisation $f(\cdot\, ;\omega)$ from the stochastic process model for any $\omega \in \Omega$.
+as $N \rightarrow \infty$ has been studied in both the well-specified \cite{Bezhaev1991,SommarivaVianello2006,Briol2015,Ehler2018,Briol2017} and mis-specified \cite{Kanagawa2016,Kanagawa2017} regimes.
 Some relationships between the posterior mean estimator and classical cubature methods have been documented in \cite{Diaconis1988,Sarkka2016,Karvonen2017a}.
 In \cite{Larkin1974,OHagan1991,Karvonen2018c} the {\it Bayes--Sard} framework was studied, where it was proposed to incorporate an explicit parametric component~\cite{OHagan1978} into the prior model in order that contextual information, such as trends, can be properly encoded.
 The choice of point set $X$ for Bayesian cubature has been studied in \cite{Briol2015,Bach2017,Briol2017a,Oettershagen2017,Chen2018,Pronzato2018}.
 In addition, several extensions have been considered to address specific technical challenges posed by non-negative integrands~\cite{Chai2018}, model evidence integrals in a Bayesian context~\cite{Osborne2012,Gunter2014}, ratios~\cite{Osborne2012a}, non-Gaussian prior models~\cite{Kennedy1998,Prueher2017}, measures that can be only be sampled~\cite{Oates2017}, and vector-valued integrands~\cite{Xi2018}.